abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

     type: section_features
   - section_id: lorem-ipsum
     title: Find us on the Digital Marketplace
-    content: We're on G-Cloud 11 and DOS 5 frameworks
+    content: Our services are available on the G-Cloud 11 and DOS 5 frameworks
     image_alt: lorem-ipsum
     background: gray
     actions: